 Sansevieria trifasciata Golden Hahnii

-Scaevola taccada is native to the Indian Ocean and the Pacific.
-It is a bush that grows close to the sea, even exposed to salt spray.
-Because it is so saline tolerant it works well as a wind break.
-The leaves never scorch and it even manages to grow under Casuarinas too.
-It flowers all the time but the flowers are rather insignificant.
-The seeds can float in the ocean for up to a year and will still germinate as long as they are given fresh water.
-Scaevola taccada can be heavily pruned and the pruning’s make good cuttings.
+Scaevola taccada is native to the Indian and Pacific Ocean.
+It is a bush that will grow close to the sea, exposed to salt spray, making it an excellent windbreak; the leaves are never get scorched.
+It grows under Casuarinas too.
+Scaevola taccada flowers continually, though the blooms are rather insignificant.
+The seeds can float in the ocean for up to a year and will still germinate, as long as they are then given fresh water.
+Updated 10/9/2018

-Sedum morganianum or Lamb’s tails grows best where it can hang and show off the tails as the plant becomes established.
-The compost should be well draining and full of nutrients.
+Sedum morganianum grows best where it can hang and show off it’s tails.
+The compost should be a well draining and full of nutrients.
 It likes to grow in bright light but not full sun.
 It is drought-tolerant, but likes to be kept moist, though not wet.
 Updated 10/9/2018

-Selaginella uncinata is commonly called Spikemoss.
-There are approx 700 species of selaginella native to different climates.
-It is a primitive seedless vascular plant dating back around 410 million years and, although related, it is not a true fern.
-The plant has the ability to changes colour from green to iridescent blue which enables it to reduce the effect of strong sunbeams, filtering though the canopy.
+Selaginella uncinata there are approx 700 species of selaginella native to different climates.
+It is a primitive seedless vascular plant dating back 410 million years, the plant changes colour from green to iridescent blue in order to reduce the effect of sun beams filtering though the canopy.
 It is drought-tolerant.
 Updated 10/9/2018

 Sesbania grandiflora is named after the father of Tamil literature, Vedic sage Agastyt who, lived between the 6th and 7th centuries BC.
 Its origins are not certain but it has a long history in India.
-The seeds germinate easily and the tree grows well and as a young tree it is attractive with the red parrot shaped flowers (they also come in white).
-As the tree ages it becomes less attractive because of the long seed pods dangling down the tree, a bit like socks on a washing line.
-It is best not to expect the tree to last too long and to keep replenishing the garden with new plants from the abundant seeds that are produced.
-The plant is tolerant of salt and loves alkaline soil.
+The seeds germinate easily and the tree grows quickly.
+As a young tree it is attractive, with the red parrot-shaped flowers (they also come in white).
+As the tree ages, it becomes less attractive because the long seed pods which dangle down, look like socks on a washing line.
+It is best to keep replacing with new young trees.
+Sesbania grandiflora is tolerant of both drought and salinity.

 Solanum wrightii potato tree (name change)

-Spagneticola trilobata is another of the ‘weeds’ we enjoy in our garden.
-It fills spaces with it’s bright yellow flower.
+Sphagneticola trilobata is another ‘weed’ for the garden, it makes a thick ground cover with bright yellow flowers.
 The problem is that once it has been planted in the garden it is difficult to get rid of.
-It is listed amongst one of the hundred worst weeds in the world!
+It is listed among one of the hundred worst weeds in the world!
+Updated 10/9/2018

 Spathodea campanulata (Nandi Flame or Tulip Tree) is native to the tropical dry forests of Equatorial Africa and, rather sadly, has been nominated as one of the 100 “World’s Worst” invaders!
 It was first discovered in 1787 on the gold Coast of Africa.

-Stapelia gigantea is a clump forming succulent that grows in poor soil with small amounts of water.
-It flowers continually, producing huge flowers, smelling of rotting flesh which attract flies for pollination.
-It is so easy to grow and increases at such a rate that lots go on the compost.
+Stapelia gigantea is a clump forming succulent, which grows in poor soil with small amounts of water.
+It flowers continually, producing huge blooms that smell of rotting flesh to attract flies to pollinate the them.
+It is easy to grow and increases at such a rate that lots go on the compost.
+Updated 10/9/2018

 Stephanotis floribunda is native to Madagascar and grows well at the coast, preferring to grow in dappled shade, receiving some sunlight but not in the mid-day.
-It requires a strong frame to ramble over.
-It throws out flowers most of the time and, when the rains come, it puts on a real show.
-The seed pods look like small mangoes and take at least six months to ripen.
+It requires a strong frame to ramble over and throws out flowers most of the year.
+The seed pods look like small mangoes and take six months to ripen.
 Scale can be a problem.
 Propagation is by seed or cuttings.
+Updated 11/9/2018